The GROW Model: What It Is and How To Use It (Plus FREE PowerPoint template)

 Coaching is a way to support others in their professional and personal development.
 It can help them navigate challenges, identify areas for improvement, and achieve their goals.

-The GROW coaching model can be an effective tool for coaches working with clients in any type of coaching relationship.
-The structure is designed to guide you through the process of asking questions that will lead to greater insight on the part of your client and stronger relationships with them as a result.
+The GROW coaching model can be an effective tool for coaches working with clients in any coaching relationship.
+The structure is designed to guide you through asking questions that will lead to greater insight on the part of your client and stronger relationships with them.

 Ultimately, it helps coaches meet their clients where they are and support their growth rather than assuming they know best or expecting them to follow along based on past experiences.

-Let’s take a look at what each of these letters stand for and how you can use them as a tool when working with individuals in one-on-one or in a team environment.
+Let’s look at what each of these letters stands for and how you can use them as a tool when working with individuals in a one-on-one or a team environment.

-The GROW coaching model PowerPoint template helps your structure your coaching sessions.
+The GROW coaching model PowerPoint template helps you structure your coaching sessions.

 Coaching vs Mentoring